mootools/mootools-core/Docs/Types/Array.md

     say("This is an info message."); //Alerts "This is an info message." say("This message will be ignored.", "This is the error message."); //Alerts "This is the error message."

+### Notes:

+This is equivalent to *$pick* from MooTools 1.2.

 Array method: hexToRgb {#hexToRgb}
 ----------------------------------

-Converts an hexidecimal color value to RGB.
-Input array must be the following hexidecimal color format.
+Converts an hexadecimal color value to RGB.
+Input array must be the following hexadecimal color format.
 \['FF','FF','FF'\]

 ### Syntax: